 Why Are Certain Foods Inflammatory?

 This is a very common inflammatory food.
-From an overall health standpoint, the less you consume the better even if you feel like it’s not causing you inflammation.
-When reading the ingredient list be mindful of the different names for sugar: brown rice syrup, fruit juice, maple syrup, beet sugar, turbinado, evaporated cane juice, agave nectar, honey etc. Also, organic sugar has the same effect on your blood sugar as non-organic sugar.
+From an overall health standpoint, the less you consume the better, even if you feel like it’s not causing you inflammation.
+When reading the ingredient list be mindful of the different names for sugar: brown rice syrup, fruit juice, coconut sugar, maple syrup, beet sugar, turbinado, evaporated cane juice, agave nectar, honey etc. Also, organic sugar has the same effect on your blood sugar as non-organic sugar.

 Processed Food and Refined Carbohydrates

 Examples include: breads, pasta, crackers, bagels, muffins, cookies, pies, cakes, even foods labeled “healthy,” like cereal.
 Companies strip the foods of nutrients, process them with oils and additives, and add sugar.